 Capacity charges are included to ensure that assets are sized for optimum utilisation on an enduring basis.
-Capacity charges are levied on an annual basis for the year commencing 1 April.
+Other than as provided below, capacity charges are levied on an annual basis for the year commencing 1 April.
 To ensure over-sized assets are not requested by customers there are restrictions on when the requested capacity can be reduced.
 Where the capacity requested is exceeded then charges will be levied at the increased capacity back to 1 April.
 Customers who exceed their declared capacity are expected to request an increase in their supply arrangement and pay for any reinforcement necessary in accordance with our connection charge methodology and statement.